Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial3.md

 ls *.txt
 ```

-   - Write down the expected output on paper, then issue the command to check your answer.
+   - **Write down the expected output on paper**, then **issue the command** to check your answer.
 Did ALL text files get listed?
 Why not?

   15. What do you think the output will be from the following Linux command?